Canine Hip Dysplasia and The Story of Cody

 not even being able to move his leg, we were going to see him start to try to use it.
 The muscle

-me. :-) Then he gradually began to rest his toes on the ground, especially when trying to
+:-) Then he gradually began to rest his toes on the ground, especially when trying to eliminate.

-eliminate.
 He slowly began to put more weight on the leg and use it while walking.
-We still
+We still needed to use

-needed to use the towel to walk him as we did not want him to lose his balance and try to
+the towel to walk him as we did not want him to lose his balance and try to catch himself with

 Six months after the surgery Cody was doing very well.
 He could run and play again without